atifniyaz/FRC-Gameplan/README.md

 </tr>
 </table>

-I hope that you agree with me in saying that, the app definitely has improved in asthetic, function, and speed over the last four years.
-I cannot thank enough the people who have taught me along the way to develop an app like today's version.
+I hope that you agree with me in saying that: the app definitely has improved in asthetic, function, and speed over the last four years.
+A huge thanks goes out to my mentors, teachers, and peers, who've all inspired me in developing and keep on developing the app to the extent that it is today.

 ### What happened to 2017?

 For me, as the developer of Gameplan, it was a very busy and time and unfortuntely, I was not able to update the app for 2017.